There was a problem loading the comments.

 TTL Tab

-TTL stands for “Time to Live” and refers to the number of seconds a page can remain in the cache before it is considered stale.
-Once a page reaches its TTL, it is purged from the cache.
-We’ve chosen default TTLs that should work for most sites, but you can change them.
+TTL stands for “Time to Live” and it refers to the number of seconds a page can remain in cache before it is considered stale.
+Once a page reaches its TTL, it is purged from cache.
+We’ve chosen default TTLs that should work for most sites, but you are free to change them.

-If you want a deeper understanding of how content is cached and purged, look at this blog post.
-It’s written at a high level, so you can get the gist without knowing a lot of jargon.
+If you would like a deeper understanding of how content is cached and purged, take a look at this blog post.
+It’s written at a high-level, so you can get the gist without knowing a lot of jargon.

 Purge Tab

 There are sometimes situations where pages should be purged before their natural expiration.
-This section allows you to define the rules for that behaviour.
-The default selections should work for most sites, but you can change them if necessary.
+This section allows you to define the rules for that behavior.
+The default selections should work for most sites, but you can change them if you need to.

 Excludes Tab

 You may have pages that you don’t want cached at all.
 These options allow you to exclude specific parts of your site from being cached.
-Again, there will be no need to change these settings for most sites.
-They allow you to make custom exceptions to the cache rules.
+Again, for most sites, there will be no need to change these settings.
+They are provided to allow you to make custom exceptions to the cache rules.

 The Other Cache Tabs